schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 :body

-SPiD can be used as a payent provider in a few different ways.
-This page contains guides and working examples for two approaches, and it is recommended to get a rough overview of both approaches before diving in.
+SPiD can be used as a payent provider in two main ways:

+### SPiD as your product catalog

+SPiD offers a rich data model in which you can store all your products, subscriptions and bundles.
+These may be created [through the API](/endpoints/POST/product), or through the product administration interface in Ambassador.
+The benefit of this approach is that non-developers can work directly with the product catalog.

+When storing your products in SPiD, you have access to all payment options:

+1. Fully automatic subscriptions (SPiD charges subscribers at appropriate times)
+2. Direct payment - for recurring payments (when not using automatic subscriptions)
+3. Paylinks - Send customers directly to checkout with one or more products
+4. Full e-commerce solution in SPiD, where users can choose from your product catalog and check out

+### Keeping your own product catalog

+Storing products in SPiD is entirely optional, and you may choose not to do so, for any number of reasons.
+If you prefer to keep your own product catalog, you may still use two different means of charging users:

+1. Direct charge - for recurring payments
+2. Paylinks - Send customers directly to checkout with one or more products

+Below you will find guides for implementing both paylinks and direct charge.
+Both of these may be used regardless of where your products are stored, but the guides assume no products stored in SPiD.
+The differences for a product catalog in SPiD are noted where appropriate.

 ## Paylinks

-Paylinks require little to no setup, and you can have a working checkout process in literally 10 minutes.
-There is no need to store products or other data in SPiD.
-All you need to do is to inform SPiD about the contents of an order via the REST API, and SPiD will generate a checkout URL.
-The URL will allow the user to pay and return to your site.

-### When to use Paylinks

-- When you want to offer all possible payment options
-- When you are comfortable handling your own product database
+With paylinks, you prepare the product(s) the user wants to buy and inform SPiD of the impending purchase.
+SPiD will return a URL that will take the user to the check out process for the selected products.
+Products may or may not be store in SPiD.

 [Guide: Gettting started with paylinks](/getting-started-with-paylinks/)